African Forest Elephant: Profile and Information

 The grey skin of the African forest elephant looks yellow to reddish after wallowing.
 Black, coarse hair, which is 20-200 mm (0.8-8 in) long around the tip of the tail, is sparsely covered.

-The length of the tail varies from half of the rump height to almost touching the ground between individuals.
-On the forefoot, it has five toenails and on the hindfoot, four.
+The tail length varies from half the rump height to almost touching the ground between individuals.
+There are five toenails on the forefoot and four on the hindfoot.

 Dimension